pratikalladi/cs225-final-project/README.md

 * indirect destinations only

-'flights' can be used to find the following:
+`flights` can be used to find the following:

 * direct flights between 2 airports

-'stats' can be used to find the following:
+`stats` can be used to find the following:

-* Find an airport's PageRank
+* Find an airport`s PageRank

 * List top 50 airports by PageRank